|| OverDrive Digital Downloads

 - If the title they want is already checked out they can get on the waiting list.
 They can have up to 3 items on their waiting list at one time.
 When it is their ‘turn’ for the title they will get an e-mail from firstname.lastname@example.org and will have 3 days to check out their title.
 If they do not, the opportunity gets sent on to the next person on the waiting list.

-- Circulation is authenticated through Millennium and follows the same parameters (patron cannot check out if card is expired or owes over $10).
+- Circulation is authenticated through Sierra and follows the same parameters (patron cannot check out if card is expired or owes over $10).

-- The PIN the patron needs in OverDrive is the same PIN they use in Millennium.
+- The PIN the patron needs in OverDrive is the same PIN they use in Sierra.

-- Previously downloading OverDrive at the library has been allowed only if patrons used their own laptop and the library Internet, or if the library had an OverDrive Download Stations because of copyright issues.
+- Previously downloading OverDrive titles at the library has been allowed only if patrons used their own laptop and the library Internet, or if the library had an OverDrive Download Station, because of copyright issues.

 - The issue is if the OverDrive Media Console or Adobe Digital Editions was installed on a library computer that would allow